The Crucible - The JRTC Experience Podcast

 “The Crucible – The JRTC Experience” is a product of the Joint Readiness Training Center.

-The Joint Readiness Training Center is pleased to present the sixty-eighth episode to air on ‘The Crucible - The JRTC Experience.’
-Hosted by the former Commander of Ops Group (COG), COL Matthew Hardman.
-Today’s guest is the Commanding General of the Joint Readiness Training Center and former COG, BG Jason Curl.
+The Joint Readiness Training Center is pleased to present the eighty-third episode to air on ‘The Crucible - The JRTC Experience.’
+Hosted by the Task Force Executive Officer Observer-Coach-Trainer for Brigade Command & Control

 For additional information and insights from this episode, please check-out our Instagram page @the_jrtc_crucible_podcast